Aaron98990/ways-of-the-game/misconduct.md

 - [A player runs into a defender's leg in an attempt to deceive the referee and is shown a caution.](https://www.youtube.com/watch?v=M_jnrBAPYd4)
 - [A player fakes an injury and is cautioned for attempting to deceive the referee.](https://youtu.be/UAbX7wld9vg?t=7646)

-Deceptive handballs by attackers are another example.
+Deceptive handballs esspecially by attackers are another example.
+They are easy to miss.
 - [Player sneakily handballs it.](https://youtube.com/shorts/Fd8KY4Gz6Sg?feature=shared)

 Things to look out for: